jessegrosjean/NOTTaskPaperForIOS/README.md

 This is the source code for the original TaskPaper for iOS.

-I'm putting contents (minus included third party libs, code, etc) of this directory into the public domain.
 It contains the source code for the original TaskPaper for iOS app.
 I no longer have time to develop this app, but there seem to be other developers who'd like a crack at the code.

 It's fairly old and needs some work in many places.
 If you really want to spend some time on it I would recommend taking away the custom sync lib and replacing with a Dropbox or iCloud based solution as a start.
 The existing sync has some hard to track down bugs.